HELP: Training course for managing relief operations in humanitarian crises

 In Tehran, Iran: The School of Public Health at the Tehran University of Medical Sciences and the Iranian Red Crescent

-In New Delhi, India: The Public Health Foundation of India, the WHO's Office for India, the Indian Red Cross Society and the National Disaster Management Authority
+In New Delhi, India: International Institute for Health Management Research (IIHMR), The WHO's Office for India, the Indian Red Cross Society (IRCS) and the National Institute of Disaster Management (NIDM)

 In Beirut, Lebanon: The Lebanese Red Cross, the Lebanese University and WHO

 The course explores the principles underlying the provision of humanitarian assistance in health emergencies and major health crises, and the methods of providing such assistance.
 It begins with a consideration of certain key concepts: public health tools, humanitarian principles, professional ethics, and effective decision-making in crises.
 After that, various aspects of health emergencies are examined: health care, nutrition, economic security, water and habitat, environmental health, prevention and control of communicable diseases, epidemiology in the field, mental health, sexual violence, the safety of humanitarian workers and the stresses to which they are subject, and the imperatives of international humanitarian law.
 Every section – nutrition, for instance – begins with an overview of the various stages of the planning process: assessing needs, analysing the context, selecting priorities, setting objectives, mobilizing resources, drafting plans, and implementing and evaluating activities.

 Participants are encouraged to share their field experiences.
 The course essentially sets out various approaches to public health that can be adopted by all humanitarian organizations; by doing so, it contributes indirectly to more effective coordination in emergency operations.